Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 SSL should now be enabled for your domain.
 You can verify this by going to https://yourdomainname.com in your local browser and checking for the padlock symbol in the address bar.

-If you don’t have an SSL certificate as part of your domain name package, you can use Certbot to quickly install one on your Nginx server.
+If you don’t have an SSL certificate as part of your domain name package, you can use Certbot to install one on your Nginx server quickly.

-The first step is to install snapd so we can use that to install Certbot.
+The first step is to install snapd, which will enable us to use it to install Certbot.
 On Ubuntu, you can do so with:

 sudo apt install snapd